SyncfusionExamples/blazor-pdf-viewer-examples/Common/Prevent the PDF from scrolling - SfPdfViewer/README.md

-# Modify the file name while downloading a PDF document from the PDF Viewer
+# Prevent the PDF from scrolling and remove the vertical scrollbar
-This example shows how to modify a file name for the downloadable file when the user click the download button in the toolbar.
+To prevent a PDF from scrolling and remove the vertical scroll bar in the Syncfusion Blazor SfPdfViewer component, use CSS to set the `overflow` property of the component container to `hidden`.

 Documentation: https://blazor.syncfusion.com/documentation/pdfviewer-2/how-to/prevent-scrolling